 THE LOG CABIN BANQUET AND MEETING HOUSE, HOLYOKE, MASS

-POWER AND AUTHORITY: HOW TO SHARE IT, TRANSFER IT, DELEGATE IT, AND USE IT
+POWER AND AUTHORITY: HOW TO USE IT, SHARE IT, TRANSFER IT, DELEGATE IT

 There are many ways to use power and authority, aside from the stereotypical command and control autocrat.
 Hear how several area business leaders found their personal style, sometimes quite different than their predecessor; how they distribute authority throughout their workforce; how the upcoming generation is gaining strength and influence; and how even if the decisions made by leaders are not democratic, they can still be based in fairness and inclusivity.
 Several Western Mass business leaders will each take 10 minutes to describe their methods and perspectives.
 By hearing numerous vantage points, you may realize how you could take charge in a healthier way, and instill your company with what it needs to grow a vibrant crop of powerful participants.

 also: DIVORCE, WHEN ONE OR BOTH SPOUSES OWN BUSINESS INTERESTS, presented by ELLEN RANDLE of BULKLEY RICHARDSON LLP, a strategic partner of the UMass Family Business Center.

 DECEMBER 9, 2015 •WEDNESDAY, 8:30 AM-5:30 PM

 LEARN TO GET THE MOST OUT OF EVERY INTERACTION, BY FINDING THE NEGOTIATOR IN YOU

 A full day training for FBC members and strategic partners, that will help grow your skills as a negotiator at work, at home, and in life.

 (This is one of our 6 annual events, though not a dinner forum.)